gordonwatts/hep-programming-hints/hist-hints.md

 ## Notes

-* Keep histogram titles short - otherwise they are larger than the histogram itself
+* Keep histogram titles short - otherwise they are larger than the histogram itself.
+For example, don't include the dataset name in the overall plot title (e.g. `plt.title` or `ax.set_title`).
 * Place extra information in the legend or write it on the plot somewhere.